Need dinner ready in under 30 minutes? Mediterranean Canned Tuna Pasta Toss is for you!

 Pasta and tuna go hand in hand.
 With a little inspiration from Jamie Oliver, this simple canned tuna recipe is easy to make.

 Remember that tuna noodle casserole from my childhood?
-This recipe takes canned tuna up a notch.
+My Quinoa Tuna Casserole is a modern twist on that classic dish.

 We all need easy quick recipes, especially for busy weeknights.
 If you don’t already have this *awesome cookbook, check it out.